dklopstein/waste-sorting-classifier/README.md

 train_batches, val_batches, test_batches = [to_gen(df) for df in pandas_dfs]
 ```

 We created a Sequential convolutional neural network model using keras.
-The model consisted of an input layer, 2 sets of a convolutional hidden layer with a 3 X 3 kernel size and relu activation function followed by a max max pooling layer, a Dropout layer to deactivate 25% of input units, a layer to flatten data, a Dense hidden layer with a relu activation function, a Dropout layer to deactiveat 50% of input units, and a Dense output layer with a softmax activation function:
+The model consisted of an input layer, a convolutional hidden layer with a 3 X 3 kernel size, 12 filters, and relu activation function, a max pooling layer, another convolutional hidden layer with a 3 X 3 kernel size, 24 filters, and relu acivation function, another max pooling layer, a dropout layer to deactivate 25% of input units, a layer to flatten data, a dense hidden layer with a relu activation function, a dropout layer to deactiveat 50% of input units, and a dense output layer with a softmax activation function:

 ![Model Summary](images/CNNSummary.png.png)<br/>*Convolutional Neural Network Model Summary*<br><br>